joelparkerhenderson/system-quality-attributes/doc/reproducibility/index.md

 </span>

+**Define reproducable:** <span data-chatgpt-prompt="define reproducable (computers and software)">In the context of computers and software, "reproducible" refers to the ability to recreate a specific outcome or result consistently and reliably, typically in the same computing environment, with the same input data, and using the same software settings and configurations.
+Reproducibility is important for ensuring the accuracy and validity of scientific experiments and computational analyses, as well as for troubleshooting and debugging technical issues.
+To achieve reproducibility, developers or researchers may document their methods and code, use version control systems, and apply standardization and automation practices.</span>

 ## See Also

 * [Wikipedia: Reproducibility](https://wikipedia.org/wiki/Reproducibility)

 * [Dictionary: reproduce](https://www.dictionary.com/browse/reproduce): Reproduce. to make a copy, representation, duplicate, or close imitation of; to produce again or anew by natural process.

-* [OpenAI: reproducable](https:://openai.com): <span data-chatgpt-prompt="define reproducable (computers and software)">In the context of computers and software, "reproducible" refers to the ability to recreate a specific outcome or result consistently and reliably, typically in the same computing environment, with the same input data, and using the same software settings and configurations.
-Reproducibility is important for ensuring the accuracy and validity of scientific experiments and computational analyses, as well as for troubleshooting and debugging technical issues.
-To achieve reproducibility, developers or researchers may document their methods and code, use version control systems, and apply standardization and automation practices.</span>